contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 ### Forwarding

-**Forwarding page:** Here you define the page to which a visitor is forwarded when clicking on a link in the mini calendar.
-On the target page the frontend module "Event list" or "Calendar" should be included.
+**Forwarding page:** Here you define the page which a visitor is forwarded when clicking on a link in the calendar.
+On the target page the frontend module "Event reader" should be included.

 ### Template settings